ivansherbs/insights.ivansherbs.com/review_required/articles/hidden-pages/healthproblems/prostaat/alleprostaatklachten.md

 ### Artikelen Ivan’s Insights

-Create Gallery with articles: Use same pictures: Let all 6 articles be visible on a mobile phone screen. <br>
+Create Gallery with articles: Use same pictures: Let all 6 articles be visible on a mobile phone screen (2 per row). <br>
 * Kruidenthee is ook een medicijn
 * Culturele geschiedenis
 * Kruidengeneeskunde